anyafp/ece4960/_labs/lab3.md

 <p align="left"><img src="../../images/lab3/distance.png" height="550" width="550"></p>

+I took the measurements in 2cm increments from 2cm to 30cm and repeated this two more times.
+Plotted above are the measurements, the absolute difference between measured and actual distance to represent accuracy, and the standard deviation of the three readings at every 2cm point to represent repeatability.

 When testing the distance with different variables, we noticed that the ToF sensor does not work very well with clear objects.
 It would detect the object with very poor accuracy.